FEBRUARY-MARCH 2022 Program (PLEASE NOTE SOME CHANGES HAVE OUT OF NECESSITY BEEN MADE TO THE PROGRAM)

 Week Six: Spooky cats.
 The sixth sense and cosmic consciousness of cats in our lives.

-Keith Howes is a TS member, long enthralled by the ‘magic light’ of cinema.
+Facilitator: Keith Howes; a TS member, long enthralled by the ‘magic light’ of cinema.
 He is currently involved in creating a ‘theosophical history of world cinema, which he first mooted at Blavatsky Lodge in 2006.

 The TOS Open Circle Presents:

 “Connecting to Country” Presented by Arjuna Ben-Zion Weiss (PhD)